 The Supreme Leader’s decree of May 2015 allowed all children in Iran, regardless of their legal status, to access formal education.
 Since then, at least 77 000 undocumented Afghan boys and girls have become eligible to enrol in schools, according to the United Nations Refugee Agency (UNHCR).
 However, even if education is free, there are still many barriers to access, as undocumented children need to pay for an enrolment card and books, as well as overcoming social and linguistic obstacles.
 Children often speak only Pashtun and are sometimes the breadwinners of their families.
 Having children in school affords undocumented families a certain protection from deportation, but it still does not improve their access to other basic services.

-Currently, EU support is channelled through three INGOs and two UN agencies that support BAFIA in providing a basic package of assistance to the most vulnerable refugees.
-Initially this was largely aimed at supporting the registered refugees with protection, shelter, water and sanitation, food security, and access to basic education and health services.
-Support notably covers the provision of cash to the most vulnerable refugees to allow them to pay the premium for the government-run universal public health insurance (UPHI) scheme, which enables documented Afghans to access the comprehensive health package which already exists for Iranian nationals.
+Currently, the EU's assistance in Iran is channelled through three international non-governmental organisations (INGOs) and one UN agency that support BAFIA in providing a basic package of assistance to the most vulnerable refugees.
+Initially, this was largely aimed at providing registered refugees with protection, shelter, water and sanitation, food security, and access to basic education and health services.
+Support includes the provision of cash to the most vulnerable refugees to allow them to pay the premium for the government-run universal public health insurance scheme.
+This enables documented Afghans to access the comprehensive health package that already exists for Iranian nationals.

 In the past, the EU also provided humanitarian help in the relief efforts after the 1997, 2002 and 2003 earthquakes.
 In April 2016, the EU and Iran agreed to strengthen bilateral cooperation in support of better prevention, detection and response to natural disasters.